Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 ### TextAnalysisClient

-`TextAnalysisClient` is the primary interface for developers using the Text Analytics client library.
+`TextAnalysisClient` is the primary interface for developers using the Text Analysis client library.
 Explore the methods on this client object to understand the different features of the Language service that you can access.

 ### Input